 This post is part of TED’s “How to Be a Better Human” series, each of which contains a piece of helpful advice from someone in the TED community.
 To see all the posts, go here.

-“How often do you get asked ‘What do you do?’ and feel like that question is going to determine how much attention or respect you receive?” asks Meag-gan O’Reilly, staff psychologist at Stanford University’s Vaden Health Center in Palo Alto, California.
+“How often do you get asked ‘What do you do?’ and feel like that question is going to determine how much attention or respect you receive?”
+That’s a question posed by Meag-gan O’Reilly, staff psychologist at Stanford University’s Vaden Health Center in Palo Alto, California, in a TEDxSJSU talk.

 Perhaps you had the stomach-sinking experience of seeing your questioner’s face change or their eyes glaze over when they hear your response.
 It’s lousy.
 Instead of being seen and appreciated for all of your complicated individuality, you feel like your worth has been judged in a flash — and found wanting.